 - Get Your Guide.
 If you’re thinking of joining a guided tour for a date then you’ll find loads at the Get Your Guide website.
 They feature whisky and gin tasting tours, history tours, ghost tours, sightseeing tours and every other type of tour imaginable.
 Find a great selection of tours on their website: Edinburgh, Glasgow, Aberdeen, Stirling.

-- If the earlier suggestions for snowsports has piqued your interest make sure you check the road conditions before setting out and take a look at an accurate weather forecast.
-I swear by Traffic Scotland and Open Weather.
+- If the earlier suggestions for snowsports has piqued your interest, make sure you check the road conditions before setting out and take a look at an accurate weather forecast.
+I recommend visiting Traffic Scotland.

 - If you’re a couple that loves the great outdoors and you think you’ll be enjoying a few more dates together, consider getting a National Trust for Scotland joint membership.
 Membership prices are very reasonable and you’ll get free entry to a bucket-load of historic places as well as free car parking at all NTS sites.